2018 Kansas City Chiefs–Los Angeles Rams game: Aftermath and legacy

-ESPN's broadcast garnered an overnight rating of 11.3, the best showing for a Monday Night Football game since 2014, with an estimated live TV audience of seven million viewers.
+ESPN's broadcast garnered an overnight rating of 11.3, the best showing for a Monday Night Football game since 2014, with an estimated live television audience of seven million viewers.

 Rams quarterback Jared Goff completed 31 of 49 passes for 413 yards.
 It was also his third fourth quarter comeback victory in four weeks, fourth of the season and fifth of his career.
 Wide receiver Brandin Cooks had eight receptions for 107 yards to lead the Rams in both categories.
-Fellow wide receiver Josh Reynolds (80 yards, 1 TD) and tight end Tyler Higbee (63 yards) both had six receptions each, while wide receiver Robert Woods added four receptions for 72 yards and a TD.
+Fellow wide receiver Josh Reynolds (80 yards, 1 touchdown) and tight end Tyler Higbee (63 yards) both had six receptions each, while wide receiver Robert Woods added four receptions for 72 yards and a touchdown.
 Tight end Gerald Everett had 49 yards on three receptions, two of which went for touchdowns in the fourth quarter, including what would ultimately be the game-winning score.
 Rams running back Todd Gurley had 12 carries for 55 yards to add to his NFL rushing yardage lead and to put him over 1,000 yards rushing for the third time in his four-year career.
 However, Gurley (who also added three receptions for 39 yards) was held without a touchdown for the first time in the season, ending his team-record 13-game touchdown scoring streak, which was tied with John Riggins, George Rogers, and Jerry Rice for the third-longest in NFL history.
 On defense, linebacker Samson Ebukam was named NFC Defensive Player of the Week after scoring touchdowns on an interception and a fumble recovery return with three tackles and a sack.
 Aaron Donald had two sacks and two forced fumbles, and John Johnson led the Rams with 11 tackles.